tucanae47/tt02-gray-counter/README.md

 Go to https://tinytapeout.com for instructions!

 ## Thanks
-Not possible without Matt and Adam Greig, super Amaranth Tiny tapeputs projects
+Not possible without Matt Venn and Adam Greig, Amaranth constructs for TT based on Adam super Projects